phaserjs/phaser/README.md

 * ArcadePhysics.Body.setSize if you set offset x/y values previously and then passed zero values they would be ignored (thanks @casensiom fix #889)
 * InputHandler.checkPointerDown checks and docs updated (thanks @lewster32, fix method #936)
 * Body.enable only exists in Arcade physics, so moved conditions concerning checking that into the Body (thanks @Phaiax, fix #961)
+* Forces packPixel result into a uint32 (thanks @Phaiax, fix #960)
+* The Bottom Wall in non 0,0 aligned P2 world was incorrectly set (thanks @Phaiax, fix #952)
+* AnimationManager could sometimes return null (thanks @TatumCreative, #910)
+* P2.Body.removeShape didn't call shapeChanged (thanks @TatumCreative, #910)
+* Sound.onDecoded signal was never dispatched (thanks @j0hnskot, #906)
+* stopFullScreen has been changed to run against document instead of the canvas since the cancelFullScreen method is created on the document (thanks @j0hnskot, #863)

 ### ToDo